Ahmad-Hamwi/lazy-pagination-compose/README.md

 ## What to expect? ##

-The library is build on top of lazy composables such as `LazyColumn` and it extends its API ot be `PaginatedLazyColumn`, and provides you with a custom `PaginationState` that you can control in your Compose UI or in a ViewModel to handle different pagination states as the user scroll.
+The library is build on top of lazy composables such as `LazyColumn` & `LazyRow` and it extends its API ot be `PaginatedLazyColumn` & `PaginatedLazyRow`, and provides you with a custom `PaginationState` that you can control in your Compose UI or in a ViewModel to handle different pagination states as the user scroll.

 ## Available on Android, iOS, and Desktop ##

 In a Compose Multiplaform Project, You can now add your composable to the `commonMain` source set only

+# `PaginatedLazyColumn`: #

 <p>
     <img src="https://media.giphy.com/media/v1.Y2lkPTc5MGI3NjExaDZtN3dzajNicXpxZjYwNWdlMTZuNmEydzJqeXI4bzhlZThmYmVyayZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/UQtqa7NP2DedMIQQE0/giphy.gif" width="27%" align="top" />